21 Must-Have Miami Foods

 10. Pub Sub at Publix

 You don’t have to spend hundreds of dollars at a fancy restaurant to enjoy some of the best Miami foods.
-The Pub Sub from Publix is locally loved and nationally renowned, and you just have to try one to understand.
+The Pub Sub from Publix is locally loved and nationally renowned, and you just have to try one to understand what we mean.
 The perfect snack for the beach or after a long day on the golf course, there are plenty of options for your customized sub sandwich made right before your eyes.

 The Vibe